Nephrology

 Training Program in Transplant Nephrology

-The educational program is comprised of clinical service, informal teaching, and more formalized classroom or conference teaching components.
-The clinical service time is divided between an inpatient and outpatient experience.
 The inpatient portion of the fellow’s schedule includes six months on the inpatient kidney/kidney-pancreas service and exposure to extra-renal transplantation.
 During the inpatient rotation, the fellow meets jointly with the medical and surgical transplant teams each morning.

 The remaining months of the training year will be spent in the outpatient clinic.
-While on the outpatient service, the fellow will attend three weekly post-transplant clinics and one or more pre-transplant evaluation clinics per month.
+While on the outpatient service, the fellow will attend three weekly post-transplant clinics and one or more pre-transplant evaluation clinics each week.
 Both recipient and living donor candidates are evaluated in the pre-transplant clinics.
 All renal transplant patients are managed in the post-transplant clinic for one year following transplantation.
-The fellow is expected to care for at least 30 outpatient recipients over the course of the year and perform kidney biopsies and interpret them with the pathologist when appropriate.
-The fellow communicates with the transplant team about active problems in patients under their care, at the weekly multidisciplinary clinical meetings.

-Additional educational opportunities are as follows: weekly transplant pathology instruction, 3 months of research/scholarly activities, and an experience in the Transplant Immunology Lab.
+Additional educational opportunities are as follows: weekly transplant pathology instruction, 3 months of research/scholarly activities, and exposure to the Transplant Immunology Lab.
 An optional 2 weeks in the pediatric transplant clinic can be arranged if desired.
 In compliance with the training requirements, the fellow will observe at least three organ procurement procedures and three transplants.
 The fellow will participate in one or more scholarly projects, which may include retrospective chart reviews, short clinical studies, or literature reviews.
 The fellow is allotted one month of vacation.

 There are additional activities that fellows can electively participate in.
-These include (but are not limited to) attending courses at the graduate school of immunology, the pathology research seminar series and the pediatrics transplant clinic.
+These include (but are not limited to) attending courses at the graduate school of immunology, the pathology research seminar series, and the pediatrics transplant clinic.
 The fellow will have the opportunity to attend a national meeting which could be the American Transplant Congress meeting, National Kidney Foundation or Kidney Week, or other meeting of the fellow’s choice.
 Attendance at the American Society of Transplantation Fellow’s Symposium is encouraged.

 Although this is not an ACGME approved program, transplant nephrology fellows are evaluated in accordance with the model set forth by the ACGME.